juliecmitchell/SOI/README.md

    4. Type the name of a program ( ./sample_icosa )
        - this will tell you the program call to use

-   5. If none of this works, and you just want to generate a rotation/sphere sample, consider using the web service ( http://www.mitchell-lab.org )

 CITATION:

 JC Mitchell (2008) Sampling Rotation Groups by Successive Orthogonal Images.
 SIAM Journal on Scientific Computing, vol. 30, issue 1, pp. 525-547. https://doi.org/10.1137/03060187

 LIST OF PROGRAMS: